Eaphan/UPIDet/README.md

 * The pre-trained model is trained with 4 NVIDIA 3090Ti GPUs and are available for download.
 * The training time is measured with 4 NVIDIA 3090Ti GPUs and PyTorch 1.8.
+* We could not provide the above pretrained models due to Waymo Dataset License Agreement, but you could easily achieve similar performance by training with the default configs.

 |                                             | training time | Car@R40 | Pedestrian@R40 | Cyclist@R40   | download |
 |---------------------------------------------|:----------:|:-------:|:-------:|:-------:|:---------:|